jackpal/RemoteImage/README.md

 # RemoteImage

+by Jack Palevich

-Yet another remote image class for SwiftUI
+Yet another remote image package for SwiftUI.

 This one's better than most other RemoteImage implementations because:

+- It takes an optional maximum size parameter, and scales down large images to fit the given maximum size.
+    - by default images will be clamped to be no larger than full screen size.
-- It takes handles large images better by pre-rasterizing the image off the main thread, which reduces "jank" when the image is first show.
+- It pre-rasterizes the image off the main thread,  which greatly reduces "jank" when the image is first show.

 # Example